-Provide a leadership forum for South Bay local governments to act collaboratively and advocate for regional issues with a focus on improving transportation and the environment, and strengthening economic development.
+The South Bay Cities Council of Governments provides a leadership forum for South Bay local governments to act collaboratively and advocates for regional issues with a focus on improving transportation and the environment, and strengthening economic development.

 The South Bay region is environmentally sustainable and resilient, with improved mobility options and a healthy economy, due to the local government collaborations and advocacy facilitated and supported by SBCCOG.

 - Promote cooperation among member agencies in the discussion of issues of mutual interest.

 - Act collaboratively on programs or activities that can be better accomplished collectively than by any one jurisdiction.